-Thank you for purchasing the M-1610 Pro.
+Thank you for purchasing the M-1620 Pro.

-The M-1610 Pro is a versatile multichannel format converter with exceptional audio quality across each of its channels.
+The M-1620 Pro is a versatile multichannel format converter with exceptional audio quality across each of its channels.
 State-of-the art components from audiophile grade converters have been carefully aligned to fit into a compact, 1 HU 19" rack device.

+The device was designed to use the entire front for visual feedback on its state and configuration.
 A display with encoder gives access to all configuration options directly at the device.
-The phones output at the front can receive any signal connected to the device - analog or digital.
+Two headphone outputs at the front can receive any signal connected to the device, whether analog or digital.
 The analog I/O at the back are accessible via D-Sub 25 connectors.
-In addition, the first two line level outputs are also available as TRS.
-The last six of the 16 analog line level inputs also accept 6.3 mm (1/4") plugs.

 Each analog channel can be individually adjusted to three different sensitivities that are perfectly matched to the converter's range.
-While this is usually implemented with digital 'trims', the M-1610 Pro does the adjustment in the analog domain, ensuring that the converter's signal to noise ratio is not reduced when adapting to common line levels.
+While this is usually implemented with digital 'trims', the M-1620 Pro does the adjustment in the analog domain, ensuring that the converter's signal to noise ratio is not reduced when adapting to common line levels.